getaclue/getaclue.github.io/about.md

 Hi there!

 My name is Alex.

-I am a software engineer *in training*.
+I am currently studying at the [University of Ottaw](http://www.uottawa.ca/academic/info/regist/1314/calendars/programs/1209.html)a as a Software Engineering student.

 I have a B. Sc.
 in Psychology.
 My honours thesis was "An fMRI investigation of working memory in chemotherapy-treated breast cancer patients".